nathanbarber/arachnid_crawler/README.md

 # Operation
 The two parameters, initial page and restriction phrase are both variables inside 'arachnid.js'.
 These are the two main values you'll have to play with in order to crawl stuff.

+# The restriction phrase
+The purpose of this second field is to limit the results from the crawler.
+Under most circumstances, you dont want to be crawling www.spaghetti.com and have your spider jump to facebook.
+To stick with a website, www.spaghetti.com for example, set your restriction phrase to something like 'spaghetti'.
+Then, the crawler wont jump to a url that deviates from the root.
+However, if you wish to go apeshit and crawl all over, set the restriction phrase to <code>false</code>.
+That'll let the genie out of the bottle.